JohnQuintero08/JohnQuintero08/README.md

 <p>Welcome to my page.</br>
 I'm John Quintero, <strong>Data Scientist</strong>.
 I'm passionate about AI, machine learning, and automation.
-I enjoy working on freelance projects, exploring web scraping, data engineering, and model deployment.
+I enjoy working on freelance projects, exploring web scraping and model deployment.
 Always learning and building cool stuff with Python, SQL, and cloud tools. 🚀

-Check out my projects below! 🔍💻
 </p>

 <p>📫 How to reach me: <a>john08quinteroc@gmail.com</a></p>